-During the year 2009, work will be completed on the planning program to develop a regional water supply plan.
-The work effort will result in a comprehensive regional water supply plan which will be designed to help manage the Region's water supply sources in an efficient, technically sound, costeffective, and environmentally sound manner.
+During the year 2010, work will be completed on the planning program to develop a regional water supply plan.
+The work effort will result in a comprehensive regional water supply plan which will be designed to help manage the Region's water supply sources in an efficient, technically sound, cost-effective, and environmentally sound manner.
 The plan will serve as an important component of the regional and county comprehensive plans.

-The regional water supply plan will be completed over four-year period ending in the first half of 2009.
+The regional water supply plan will be completed over a five-year period ending in 2010.